maartenmennes/ICA-AROMA/doc/manual.md

 ## 1 Introduction

-ICA-AROMA (i.e. 'ICA-based Automatic Removal Of Motion Artifacts') attempts to identify and remove motion artifacts from fMRI data.
+ICA-AROMA (for "ICA-based Automatic Removal Of Motion Artifacts") attempts to identify and remove motion artefacts from fMRI data.
 To that end it exploits Independent Component Analysis (ICA) to decompose the data into a set of independent components.
 Subsequently, ICA-AROMA automatically identifies which of these components are related to head motion, by using four robust and standardized features.
-The identified components are then removed from the data through linear regression as implemented in `fsl_regfilt`.
+The identified components are then removed from the data through linear regression in similar way to `fsl_regfilt`.
-ICA-AROMA has to be applied after spatial smoothing, but prior to temporal filtering within the typical fMRI preprocessing pipeline.
+Within the typical fMRI preprocessing pipeline ICA-AROMA has to be applied *after* spatial smoothing, but *prior to* temporal filtering.

 Two manuscripts provide a detailed description and evaluation of ICA-AROMA:

 1. Pruim, R.H.R., Mennes, M., van Rooij, D., Llera, A., Buitelaar, J.K., Beckmann, C.F.,